Revolut lets businesses accept online payments – TechCrunch

 Fintech startup Revolut is launching its own acquiring solution.
 With this move, the company is competing directly with Stripe, Adyen, Braintree or Checkout.com.
 This is an in-house product and not just a fresh coat of paint on an existing solution.

 As a reminder, Revolut already offers business accounts.
-It lets you send and receive international payments, exchange funds in multiple currencies.
-You can also order debit cards to spend money from your Revolut account directly.
+It lets you send and receive international payments, and exchange funds in multiple currencies.
+You also can order debit cards to spend money from your Revolut account directly.

-With Revolut’s acquiring solution, the company is going one step further as you can now accept card payments from your customers.
-Revolut supports 14 currencies and settle payments on your Revolut Business account the next day.
+With Revolut’s acquiring solution, the company is going one step further, as you can now accept card payments from your customers.
+Revolut supports 14 currencies and settles payments on your Revolut Business account the next day.

 When it comes to fees, you get a small allowance of free card payment processing fees depending on your plan.
 Above that limit, you pay 1.3% on card transactions from customers based in Europe and the U.K. For other cards, you pay 2.8% on all transactions — there’s no free allowance.

-This is slightly cheaper than Stripe, which costs 1.4% + £0.20 for European cards and 2.9% + £0.20 for non-European card.
+This is slightly cheaper than Stripe, which costs 1.4% + £0.20 for European cards and 2.9% + £0.20 for non-European cards.
 Of course, companies like Stripe have been optimizing their payments infrastructure for many years.
 Right now, Stripe supports more payment methods, more currencies, advanced fraud prevention features, etc.

-After you’ve created your merchant account, Revolut offers plugins for WooCommerce, Prestashop and Magento already.
+After you’ve created your merchant account, Revolut offers plugins for WooCommerce, Prestashop and Magento.
 You can also use the Merchant API to add a checkout widget on your custom website.

 If you’re a freelancer and you just need to send a couple of invoices per month, you can also generate payment links.
 The recipient can then pay from a web page hosted by Revolut.